tandrewnichols/get-grunt-target/README.md

 ## Summary

-Pass in grunt and the task you're intested in to get back the currently invoked target (if any)
+Pass in grunt and the task you're intested in to get back the currently invoked target (if any).

 ## Usage

 You can use this library in a Gruntfile (or alternatively, in a task itself) to do dynamic stuff based on the task.
-This function returns a string or array of strings that correspond to the targets specified for a given task.
+If the task you pass in was not invoked in the current build chain, this function returns null.
+If the task you pass in was invoked once, it returns the string name of the target it was invoked with (which _could_ be undefined if you invoke a multitask without a target name).
+If the task you pass in was invoked more than once, it returns an array of string targets.

 ```js
 var getTarget = require('get-grunt-target');